Kansas food tax cut debate to kick off in Senate with GOP’s 2025 plan

 A spokesman for senate leadership confirmed with Kansas Capitol Bureau in an email Thursday that the debate over the future of the tax cut would kick off in the Senate.
 This time, lawmakers are looking at a Republican-backed agreement that pushes the date to eliminate the food tax to 2025.
 This pumps the brakes on Kansas Governor Laura Kelly’s original push to eliminate the state’s hefty 6.5% food sales tax by this summer.

-“The only way to look at this that makes sense is through politics,” said Rep. Rui Xu, a democrat from Westwood.
+“The only way to look at this that makes sense is through politics,” said Rep. Rui Xu, D-Westwood.
 “It’s an election year with the governor at the top of the ticket, and they don’t want to get her this win in an election year.”

 Under the proposal, the food sales tax would be reduced to 4% next year, then 2% in 2024, before dropping off completely in 2025.
 That means the earliest reduction wouldn’t come until after this year’s race for governor in November, where Kelly will be facing off against Republican front-runner Kansas Attorney General Derek Schmidt.

-The Attorney General also backed a food tax reduction early on, which some hoped would signal bipartisan support for an elimination.
+The attorney general also backed a food tax reduction early on, which some hoped would signal bipartisan support for elimination.
 Political analyst Dr. Bob Beatty from Topeka said the current plan could backfire come election time.

 “The danger for Republicans is that the Governor points that out in her reelection campaign … basically, spelling out … we had the money, we could’ve cut food taxes, we have the biggest food tax in the nation … here’s why it didn’t happen,” Beatty said.